 Carrell (1987) was investigating both reading and readability in the EFL classroom.
 Since most of the readability formulas are primarily used in publications where English is the mother tongue, one of her remarks is that because the formulas just focus on the text itself, it is hard to transfer them in other languages.
 Furthermore, if the readability level of a text in English is appropriate (or even low), the text could still cause problems, especially in the domain of comprehension, because of the influence of the native tongue of the student.
 Another significant remark is that the readability formulas in foreign language grading are often misused, mostly causing oversimplification of texts.
-She explained the danger of the vicious circle of oversimplification; when teachers use a textbook with simple language, the reading skills of the students will deteriorate, which will lead to another simplification of the author, teacher or editor, especially if they have experience with students to rely on.
+She explained the danger of the vicious circle of oversimplification; when teachers use a textbook with simple language, the reading skills of the students will deteriorate, which will lead to another simplification of the textbooks and so on.
+She claimed that the best way to adapt a text is the intuitive approach of the author, teacher or editor, especially if they have experience with students to rely on.
 To prevent misuse of readability formulas for adapting texts, Carrell (1987) listed different guidelines for teachers when deciding on the reading materials for their class, especially an EFL class.
 Some of the guidelines include the teacher as a supporter, who provides the student with reading advice, considering the comprehension domain, as well as different lexical and syntactical factors.
 It is also important to note that one should not always rely just on readability formulas, especially for more advanced learners, because they could have an even richer vocabulary span than needed for the text, and as a result could find the materials boring and not challenging enough.